Skip to content

 It IS an iterative process.
 Rather than "finding" a mythical true self, you continually refine who you are with intention.
 You try roles, retire outdated versions, and align your actions with what matters most to you now—not what used to matter.

-Closing Insight: Identity Is Not a Destination, but an Iteration
+Identity Is Not a Destination, but an Iteration

 For too long, we’ve believed identity is something hidden to unearth, a buried treasure waiting for life’s perfect storm to reveal it.

-But that metaphor leads us astray.
+But that metaphor is a betrayal.

 Identity isn’t uncovered.
-It’s constructed.
+It’s authored.

 You experiment with drafts.